Talen Horton-Tucker Player Props: Jazz vs. Thunder

 Talen Horton-Tucker Insights vs. the Thunder

-- He's put up 2.7 threes per game, or 5.4% of his team's shots from beyond the arc this season.
+- Horton-Tucker is averaging 2.6 three-point field goal attempts per game this season, which is 5.3% of his team's tries from beyond the arc.

-- Horton-Tucker's Jazz average 103.4 possessions per game, seventh-highest among NBA teams, while the Thunder are one of the league's fastest, ranking ninth with 104.9 possessions per contest.
+- Horton-Tucker's opponents, the Thunder, have one of the fastest offensive tempos, ranking ninth, averaging 104.9 possessions per game, while his Jazz average 103.4 per game, seventh-highest among NBA teams.

-- Defensively, the Thunder are ranked 20th in the league, giving up 116.8 points per contest.
+- The Thunder are the 20th-best defensive team in the NBA, allowing 116.6 points per game.

-- On the boards, the Thunder are ranked last in the league, giving up 46.8 rebounds per contest.
+- On the boards, the Thunder have conceded 46.8 rebounds per game, which is worst in the NBA.

-- Giving up 25.5 assists per contest, the Thunder are the 15th-ranked squad in the league.
+- Conceding 25.5 assists per game, the Thunder are the 16th-ranked squad in the league.

 Talen Horton-Tucker vs. the Thunder